beatrizcabdan/AutoSFC-dev/README.md

 This project supports ongoing research into dimensionality reduction using Space-Filling Curves.
 For more information, see the included research papers section on the website for references and related publications.
+  * You can also check: [PCICF: A Pedestrian Crossing Identification and Classification Framework](https://github.com/Claud1234/PCICF)

 Contributions are welcome!
 Please fork the repository and create a pull request with your proposed changes.